 Yet while salespeople face new challenges, they also enjoy new advantages.
 Sales technologies such as CRMs, marketing automation, content management, and predictive analytics enable sales teams to build and maintain incredibly detailed profiles of their customers and prospects, and reach them with highly targeted and relevant sales information.

 Tapping into this opportunity requires new sales competencies that reflect the changing world of both consumer and business-to-business sales.
-HRSG recently updated its sales competency dictionary with three competencies designed to help salespeople manage the challenges and take advantage of the opportunities that digital, technology-driven sales processes have created.
+HRSG recently updated its technical sales competencies with three competencies designed to help salespeople manage the challenges and take advantage of the opportunities that digital, technology-driven sales processes have created.

 Delivering the personal touch